 - Pathways of brick, natural stone, gravel, or concrete

 - Stone retaining walls either with mortar or without

 While other items such as garden gnomes and ceramic pots are also inanimate they are not physical structures per se and so don’t count as ‘hardscape’ elements.
-On the other hand water features are very much considered hardscape since they are permanent artificial structures.
+On the other hand, water features are very much considered hardscapes since they are permanent artificial structures.
 This would include:

 - All types of stone or masonry fountains

 - Waterfalls of natural stone or brick